Zaphod's Guide to Safely Consuming PGGB Plus

 *PGGB Plus use a proprietary method different from conventional approaches.
 PGGB is non apodizing and it does not use windowed sinc functions either, or long filters either.
 The best way to look at the current approach used by PGGB is that it considers the track as a whole.
 If no HF filters are enabled (which is the default for CD and 2fS rates), PGGB keeps all of the original samples intact, then creates intermediate samples all at once by time shifting all of the original samples.
 Our method approaches the theoretical limit of reconstruction accuracy possible for a track of given length and sample rate.
 This is more accurate than using pure Whittaker-Shannon coefficients with windowing.
 As the sample rate increases, and the track length increases, our method approaches the mathematical equivalence of using pure sinc based interpolation.
 The higher the reconstruction accuracy, the more transparent the sound.
 What this means to you is better depth and layering, improved resolution, a cleaner leading edge, and more accurate timbre.

 The ‘Plus’ in PGGB Plus stands for ‘PCM plus DSD, with up to 256 bits of precision’.
 PGGB implements high precision computing for the entire processing that includes resampling, noise shaping, DSD modulators and EQ.
-This allows you to optionally choose higher precision computing including quad precision 128 bit (Insane) and octuple precision 256 bits (Ludicrous).
+This allows you to optionally choose higher precision computing including double-double 107 bit, quad precision 128 bit (Insane) and octuple precision 256 bits (Ludicrous).
 Higher precision results in better sound quality due to improved reconstruction accuracy and noise shaping performance.

 PGGB will process all files in the input folder and all folders in the input folders recursively.
 For example, if you have a music folder 'C:\Music' and the folder contains albums organized in multiple folders like C:\Music\Album-1, C:\Music\Album-2.
 It will process any music file with extensions (.wav, .flac ,aif, .aiif, .m4a, .dsf) in both C:\Music and also the Album-1 and Album-2 folders.
 The upsampled files will be found in output folder and they will be organized in the same way in sub-folders.
 PGGB also copies jpg, png and pdf files to the destination folders.

 It is very simple to use.
-Once you have chosen the input and output folders (both are required), press ‘Process’ to start processing.
+Once you have chosen the input and output folders (both are required) and you may drag and rop the folders into PGGB UI too.
+Press ‘Start’ to start processing.
 Use Pause to pause processing and ‘Stop’ to stop processing.
 Stop and Pause may take a few seconds to a few minutes depending on what PGGB is processing.
 Once the processing has started, you may also add new folders inside the input folder.
 PGGB will discover them and will process them too after it has completed the current set of folders.
-Processing can be done in three modes.
-Selecting ‘Create New’ will create a new album folder if the album already exists in the output folder.
-‘Skip’ will skip previously processed tracks if they are present in the output folder and ‘Overwrite’ will overwrite the existing tracks.
-You may add multiple input folders using the ‘Add’ button, you may also remove an input folder by selecting it and pressing ‘Remove’.
+You may add multiple input folders using the ‘Add Folder’ button or dropping them into the 'Input' box, you may also remove an input folder by selecting one or more and pressing ‘Remove Folders’.
+You may also drag one or more folders out of the Input box to remove them.
+Use the checkbox next to each folder to enable or disable the folder for processing

 The PGGB Philosophy (Three Pronged Approach)